 It also uses an HTTPS encryption system to protect your information and allows you to follow your money transfers but on its internet site and on its app, available for iOS and Android systems.

-Personally I too transferred large amounts of money (last December I transferred more than 12.000 Euro in just one transaction), and never had any problems.
+Personally I too transferred large amounts of money (last December I transferred more than 12.000 USD in just one transaction), and never had any problems.

 In which Asian countries can you use TransferWise’s services?